 Business owners will be able to claim the deduction in their 2019/20 tax return.

 Supporting apprentices and trainees

 If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50% of their wage paid from 1 January 2020 to 30 September 2020.
 Employers will be reimbursed up to a maximum of $21,000, per eligible apprentice or trainee ($7,000 per quarter).

 The subsidy is available to small businesses employing fewer than 20 full time employees who retain an apprentice or trainee.
 The apprentice or trainee must have been in training with a small business as at 1 March 2020.

 Registrations for the subsidy opened in April 2020.
 Final claims for payment must be lodged by 31 December 2020.

 To apply for the subsidy contact an Australian Apprenticeship Support Network provider.

 $2,000 cash boost for Incolink members (builders and trades)

-Eligible members of Incolink with an available balance will be able to access a COVID-19 payment of $2,000 or balance of their account, whichever is lower.
+Eligible members of Incolink with an available balance are able to access a COVID-19 payment of $2,000 or balance of their account, whichever is lower.
 A tax rate of 32% will apply to all COVID-19 payments.
-These are available from 27 March 2020.
+This became available from 27 March 2020.